kubedb/docs/docs/guides/mongodb/concepts/mongodb.md

 KubeDB uses `PodDisruptionBudget` to ensure that majority of these replicas are available during [voluntary disruptions](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#voluntary-and-involuntary-disruptions) so that quorum is maintained.

-### spec.databaseSecret
+### spec.authSecret

-`spec.databaseSecret` is an optional field that points to a Secret used to hold credentials for `mongodb` superuser.
+`spec.authSecret` is an optional field that points to a Secret used to hold credentials for `mongodb` superuser.
 If not set, KubeDB operator creates a new Secret `{mongodb-object-name}-auth` for storing the password for `mongodb` superuser for each MongoDB object.
-If you want to use an existing secret please specify that when creating the MongoDB object using `spec.databaseSecret.secretName`.
+If you want to use an existing secret please specify that when creating the MongoDB object using `spec.authSecret.name`.

 This secret contains a `user` key and a `password` key which contains the `username` and `password` respectively for `mongodb` superuser.